List of Major Rivers in Bihar

-Bihar is located in the eastern part of the country and is bounded by Himalaya from the north and plateau from the south which are the source of the entire river flowing here.
-Although, it is an entirely land–locked state but it is very rich in water resources, both the ground and the surface water resources.
+Bihar is located in the eastern part of the country and is bounded by Himalaya from the north and plateau from the south which is the source of the entire river flowing here.
+Although an entirely landlocked state, Bihar is very rich in water resources, both the ground and the surface water resources.

 Major Rivers in Bihar